syd-botz/sydthekid/content/about/_index.md

 type: "content"
 ---

-hey syd botz here (sounds like "boats"). minnesota born and bred. i wish i could tell you where i am now, but it changes a lot in  these covid times. i am a super fan of bluegrass, country, folk, acoustic ... music.
+syd botz here (sounds like "boats"). minnesota born and bred.

-i am a software developer during the day and listen to music and do yarn crafts in the evening.

-and, no, i don't play the banjo.
+in a constant state of moving (IL-MN-CA) these days.

+listening to music to find home.

+software developer. yarn artist. amateur country and bluegrass music historian.

+not a banjo player.

+send me a msg @ sydneylaurabotz@gmail.com.